AlbertoBarrago/AD-Blocker/README.md

-# Albz Adv Blocker
+# Adv Blocker

-Albz Ad Blocker is a lightweight Chrome extension designed to enhance your browsing experience by blocking intrusive ads.
+ADV Blocker is a lightweight Chrome extension designed to enhance your browsing experience by blocking intrusive ads.
 Enjoy a cleaner, faster, and more secure web experience with just a click.

 ## Features